nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <panel type="seamless" header="**Q8:** A UI text gets truncated (or overflows) for certain inputs (or certain Windows sizes); can we fix them?" minimal>

 **A:** Only if the behavior hinders normal usage i.e., the user not being able to see the full text in _any way_ can be considered an 'incorrect' behavior, and hence, a bug.
 If the user is able to see the full text by resizing the Window or using another view provided by the app, it is not a bug.<br>
-  Also, accommodating 'extreme' inputs (e.g., a person name with 1000 characters) can be considered a nice-to-have feature, to be added in a future version (i.e., lack of it is not a bug).
+  Also, accommodating 'extreme' inputs (e.g., a person name with 1000 characters, an index that exceeds the range of `int`) can be considered a nice-to-have feature, to be added in a future version (i.e., lack of it is not a bug).
 </panel>

 <panel type="seamless" header="**Q9:** Can we tweak the command format?" minimal>